- Education and Science»

 Submisison of Lesser States

 One of the determining factors of an empire is territorial domination of land.
 This does not simply mean controlling more territory though.
-An empire controls other political units than it's own home region.
+An empire controls political units other than it's own home region.
 Smaller political units may be other kingdoms, republics, or city-states, but the important factor is that the smaller units are legally bound to the empire for international activities and domestically self governing.

 Historical entities which simply dominate other regions are not considered empires.
 Two examples are the Kalmar Union and the Peloponnesian League.
 Under the Kalmar Union the king of Denmark became king of Norway and Sweden as well as their possessions around the Baltic Sea.
 It is not considered an empire because the political units were combined to form one court with one head.
-The Peloponnesian League was led by Sparta which dominated the other Peloponnesian states in foreign policy, but it the smaller states did not formally acknowledge Sparta as ruling over them.
+The Peloponnesian League was led by Sparta which dominated the other Peloponnesian states in foreign policy, but it did so without the smaller states formally acknowledging Sparta as ruling over them.